Generic name: LEVOTHYROXINE SODIUM 300ug

 Dosage form: tablet

 The information at Drugs.com is not a substitute for medical advice.
-ALWAYS consult your doctor or pharmacist.
+Always consult your doctor or pharmacist.

-Specific Patient Populations
+Dosing in Specific Patient Populations

-Hypothyroidism in Adults and in Children in Whom Growth and Puberty are Complete
+Primary Hypothyroidism in Adults and in Adolescents in Whom Growth and Puberty are Complete

 Pediatric Dosage - Congenital or Acquired Hypothyroidism